Pop-up Puppet How To: A Step-by-Step Guide (that you can follow even if you’re not crafty!)

 But I volunteered to teach the kids how to make a pop-up puppet.

-They hide like this:
+The pop-up puppets hide like this:

 Then you take your pop-up puppet and pop it up!